larmedina75/Vagrant-LEMP-phalconphp/README.md

 Save the file and open a web browser to access this pages and start to develop whit PhalcoPHP

-## Debug errors and view logs
+## Debug errors and view nginx logs

-You can view nginx logs throught a web browser, user the URL http://vm01.devel/view-logs.php and select the log file you need.
+You can view nginx logs throught a web browser like tail command works, use the URL http://vm01.devel/view-logs.php and select the log file you need.

 This code is work of Alexandre Plennevaux [@pixeline](https://gist.github.com/pixeline) and could be consulted [here](https://gist.github.com/pixeline/e437fae2848aa4691fbe)